 I just stumbled upon an article written back in February 2023.
 In it, Martech Series reported that Rezolve.ai had integrated ChatGPT into its IT and HR service desk solutions.
 In a nutshell, end-users are able to interact with a specially-trained instance of ChatGPT from their own MS Teams interface.

 The generative AI intelligently probes them for more information on their request or issue and responds appropriately.
 ChatGPT can then either direct the user to the solution or create a ticket for the support team with more actionable information.

 This ChaptGPT integration has created a personalized support experience for employees and freed up help desk staff to focus on more pressing tasks.
 As a result, Rezolve claims to have “raised the bar” for service desk efficiency.

-This blog is part 1 in a series looking at the metrics for measuring ticketing processes in IT services and how strategic integrations can move the needle on those all-important Key Performance Indicators (KPIs).
+This blog is part 1 of a series looking at the metrics for measuring aspects of IT that affect IT ticketing processes and how strategic integrations can move the needle on those all-important Key Performance Indicators (KPIs).

 Ticketing processes in IT services